PMET-public/mdm/README.md

 ### "What does this error mean?"

-Please check to see if your [issue](https://github.com/PMET-public/mdm/issues?q=is%3Aissue) has already been reported and possibly solved.
+Whichever error you encounter, please check (i.e. search) to see if your [issue](https://github.com/PMET-public/mdm/issues?q=is%3Aissue) has already been reported and possibly solved.
 If not, please open a new one.

+---

 # MDM Developers